arne-schroppe/dash/README.md

 You can simply write `_` for values you're not interested in:
 ```
-age e =
+employee-age e =
   match e with
     :employee _ age _  -> age
     _ -> :error "This doesn't look like a proper employee"
   end
 ```

-There is also special syntax for pattern-matching on lists:
+And this is how you do pattern matching on lists:
 ```
-split-list ls =
+split-head ls =
   match ls with
     [first|rest] -> (first, rest)
     _ -> :error "Unexpected value"